KarchinLab/2020plus/doc/tutorial.rst

    $ snakemake -s Snakefile pretrained_predict -p --cores 1 \
         --config mutations="data/bladder.txt" output_dir="output_bladder" trained_classifier="data/2020plus_10k.Rdata"

+The *–cores* argument specifies the number of computer cores that are allowable to be used at a given time.
 In this example, the output will be saved in the "output_bladder" directory as specified by the output_dir parameter (also changeable in config.yaml).

 .. code-block:: bash